Tarmgas/dynge-nodejs-pool/README.md

 sudo apt-get update
 sudo apt-get install redis-server
  ```
+ * Check if redis is running: `sudo systemctl status redis-server` enable manually if not.

 * libssl required for the node-multi-hashing module
   * For Ubuntu: `sudo apt-get install libssl-dev`